 Sardine / mathi fry

-Clean the sardines well and make oblique gashes on both sides of the fish.
+- Clean the sardines well and make oblique gashes on both sides of the fish.

 - Grind all other ingredients (Black pepper powder, Turmeric powder, Red chilly powder, Salt)

 - Marinate the mathi fish with this paste and keep it aside for half an hour.

-Heat a frying pan and pour some oil in it.
+- Heat a frying pan and pour some oil in it.
 Add the curry leaves.

-When the oil gets heated place the sardines over the curry leaves and fry it on medium heat turning them to the other side in between.
+- When the oil gets heated place the sardines over the curry leaves and fry it on medium heat turning them to the other side in between.

-Switch off and serve immediately with rice.
+- Switch off and serve immediately with rice.

-Cleaning sardines takes time and need patience.
+- Cleaning sardines takes time and need patience.
 Use an apron while cleaning sardine and wash your hands with soap multiple times after cleaning sardines because they are having a stinky smell.

-Frying sardine can make veggies go mad with you because it has an extreme strong smell.
+- Frying sardine can make veggies go mad with you because it has an extreme strong smell.
 Careful when you fry sardines, they have a bad reputation for its stink.